wunderio/elasticsearch_helper/UPGRADE.md

 In Elasticsearch Helper 5.x and 6.x index plugins usually defined field mappings in `setup()` method as arrays.

-In Elasticsearch Helper 7.x `ElasticsearchIndexInterface` requires `getMappingDefinition()` method to be present in all implementation classes.
-This method should return an instance of `MappindDefinition` class which contains index field mappings described in an object oriented way.
+In Elasticsearch Helper 7.0 `ElasticsearchIndexInterface` requires `getMappingDefinition()` method to be present in all implementation classes.
+This method should return an instance of `MappindDefinition` class which contains index field mappings described in an object-oriented way.

 Each field can be described with an instance of `FieldDefinition` class.
 It has the following methods:
 * Nested fields can be added using `addProperty()` or `addProperties()` methods.